Earth (EOB album): Writing and recording

-O'Brien suspended work on his solo music when Radiohead began working on their ninth album, A Moon Shaped Pool, in mid-2014.
+O'Brien suspended work when Radiohead began work on their ninth album, A Moon Shaped Pool, in mid-2014.
 Early in the sessions, they worked on O'Brien's songs, but found that they did not fit Radiohead.
 O'Brien said: "Radiohead is about the communal, but it's also about serving the songs of Thom.
 It's not set up to serve the songs of me.
 It was very obvious.
 I was a bit crestfallen at first, but I'm so glad.
 I had to make this journey without my brothers."
 Additionally, O'Brien felt his music had a "distinct energy" that would be lost if it became a "hybrid product".
-He initially worried what his Radiohead bandmates would think of the album, but decided: "Fuck that, I have to just be myself ...
+He initially worried what his bandmates would think of the album, but decided: "Fuck that, I have to just be myself ...
 Of course you want the approval of your bandmates but it's not the be-all and end-all.
 This is my own thing.
 It's different to Radiohead."

 O'Brien initially planned to have someone else sing, and considered asking Yorke.
-He decided to sing after he was pleased with the demo recordings he made with the producer Ian Davenport in 2014.
+He decided to sing after he was pleased with the demos he made with the producer Ian Davenport in 2014.
 He recorded with the producer Flood from late 2017 to early 2019, at Plas Dinam in the Cambrian Mountains and Flood's Assault & Battery Studios in London.

 O'Brien wanted to call the album Pale Blue Dot, in reference to the 1990 photograph of Earth, but was prevented by copyright problems.
 He chose Earth as it was direct and he did not want anything ironic, obtuse or mysterious.
+He used the moniker EOB as he did not want to "put himself front and centre".

+Music

 Earth features elements of alternative rock, post-Britpop, dance-rock, tropical dance, bossa nova, and punk funk.
 NME described it as "a mix of tender folk and blissed-out rave".
 O'Brien said Earth contained elements of rock, soul, and ambient music, but that it was lyrically "a gospel album, about having been through the dark and moving towards the light".
 He said he intended it to be the first album in a trilogy.